CHILD CUSTODY & VISITATION

 Ability of each parent to meet the child’s developmental needs

-There are many more facets of a child’s life that the court will look at to determine custody if your case ends up going to trial.
+There are many more facets of a child’s life that the court will look at to determine the parenting arrangement if your case ends up going to Trial.
 If it is possible to work out an agreement in settlement, we will do everything we can to minimize your legal costs by attempting to cooperate with the other side.

 We understand that your choice in a Child Custody attorney is based on your need for a stable, knowledgeable and competent attorney who can confidently handle such a delicate issue.
-Every Family Law Attorney at FAMILYLEGAL is highly experienced in the area of Child Custody.
-Your family and your children are very important to us, and we will work with you and defend your rights in every aspect of your Child Custody case.
+Every Family Law Attorney in our Firm is highly experienced in the area of Child Parenting & Custody.
+Your family and your children are very important to us, and we will work with you and defend your rights in every aspect of your Child Parenting & Custody case.